browserengineering/book/book/security.md

 ```

 With this new JavaScript API, a web page can make HTTP requests while
-the user interacts with it, making various "live", "AJAX" websites
+the user interacts with it, making more interactive websites
 possible!
 This API, and newer analogs like [`fetch`][mdn-fetch], are
-the basis for so many web page interactions that don't reload the
+the basis for many web page interactions that don't reload the
-page---think "liking" a post or hover previews or similar.
+page---think "liking" a post, hover previews or submitting a form without reloading the page.

 [mdn-fetch]: https://developer.mozilla.org/en-US/docs/Web/API/fetch